nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/overlay-network.md

   noindex: false # false (default) or true
 ---

-We start by explaining the different network abstraction layers in place and then continue with the semantic addressing.
+We start by explaining the different network abstraction layers in place, as well as the associated address space reservations, before continuing with the [semantic addressing](semantic-addressing.md).

 ## Layers